The Best 7 Restaurants and Bars in Pontocho, Kyoto

 Each table has its own teppanyaki hot plate where your food is cooked and brought, which keeps it nice and hot.

 Budget: okonomiyaki from 630 yen, beer from 550 yen.

 Opening times: 16:30-23:30 (Monday to Friday), 15:00-23:30 (Saturday, Sunday and Holidays)

 Address: 142 Umenokicho, Pontocho Sanjo-sagaru, Nakagyo-ku, Kyoto 604-8012

 6. Fujita (Kaiseki cuisine)

-Japanese Kaiseki cuisine is a traditional multi-course delight, in fact it is an art, and most highly regarded throughout the world.
-It is very important to feel each season, with ingredients at the peak of the freshness, and so they have a very sensitive flavour.
-Typically it begins with appetizers, sashimi, cooked dishes, rice and dessert.
+Japanese Kaiseki cuisine is a traditional multi-course delight, in fact, it is an art, and most highly regarded throughout the world.
+It is very important to feel each season, with ingredients at the peak of the freshness, and so they have a very sensitive flavor.
+Typically it begins with appetizers, sashimi, cooked dishes, rice, and dessert.

 It is quite beautiful to see, and you feel immediately gain a sense of the Japanese mind and the skill or its preparation.